 - Forget stale configuration.
 Identify areas in your previous tools where configuration is no longer needed or used; leave behind old dashboards, reports, customizations, etc., and clean up your device inventory as much as possible before importing it into LogicMonitor.
 Otherwise, your team will be chasing false positives.

 - Understand that monitoring might not be apples to apples.
 Your previous tool may be collecting data from your infrastructure differently than LogicMonitor collects data.
 Evaluate our 1200+ LogicModules before trying to manually recreate any DataSources or datapoints.

 - Give our out-of-the-box alerting a shot.
-Our 1200+ LogicModules come with preset alert thresholds on common datapoints that are based on best practices we’ve gathered from our most complex customer environments.
-Before doing any global import and manual migration of alert thresholds from incumbent tools, we recommend starting with our out-of-the-box thresholds and, if necessary, using alert tuning strategies to reduce alert noise to manageable levels.
+Our 1200+ LogicModules come with preset thresholds on common datapoints that are based on best practices we’ve gathered from our most complex customer environments.
+Before doing any global import and manual migration of thresholds from incumbent tools, we recommend starting with our out-of-the-box thresholds and, if necessary, using threshold tuning strategies to reduce alert noise to manageable levels.

 In our Professional Services implementations, we depend on customers completing numerous tasks that are needed to achieve a go-live target date.
 The points described above are important considerations when planning to adopt LogicMonitor.
 The earlier you understand and prepare for these, the quicker you can accelerate your LogicMonitor implementation.